Complete Guide to Estate and Gift Taxation

 b.
 Specifying levels of conservatorship that can influence management and protection of an estate and/or personal care and disadvantages of this tool; and

 c.
-Determining what constitutes a durable power noting advantages of establishing a revocable living trust as a way to manage assets in an estate.
+Determining what constitutes a durable power recognizing advantages of establishing a revocable living trust as a way to manage assets in an estate.

-2. Cite the eldercare benefits of Medicare, Medicaid, and Supplemental Security Income, identify disadvantages of the Medicaid program noting how to determine income into asset groups, specify the dangers and benefits of gifting to family members, including how individuals might use private insurance on catastrophic illness.
+2. Cite the eldercare benefits of Medicare, Medicaid, and Supplemental Security Income, identify disadvantages of the Medicaid program stating how to divide income into asset groups, and specify the dangers and benefits of gifting to family members, including how individuals might use private insurance for catastrophic illness.